mpinar/MachineLearning/Coursework_Mert_Pinar.md

 #### Objective #4 (Forecasting using SVR)

 In this part the SVM Model is used for forecasting problem.
-When the experiment is completed the results with ones we got from Neural Net.
-I will use the exact same dataset that I used for Neural Net for the sake of the experiments validity.
-I am going to test the SVM models for three and six inputs.
-To begin with, I subsetted the Exchange Training data by extracting the output, I need that dataset to form my formula for the SVM Model.
+When the experiment is completed the results will be compared with the ones obtained from Neural Net.
+The exact same dataset is used which previously used for Neural Net for the safety and improvement of the experiment validity.
+The SVM models will be tested for three and six inputs.
+To begin with, the Exchange Training data is subsetted by extracting the output, which is required for that dataset to form the formula that is going to be used for the SVM Model.
 ```r
 library(e1071)

 svmExTrain <- subset(exchangeTrainingData, select = -Output)
 expectedOutput <- exchangeTrainingData$Output
 ```
-By following this I have got two datasets those will form my formula.
-With that information SVM model formed and with given test data the test had been conducted.
+By following this, tho datasets are obtained based on the application of created formula.
+With that information SVM model is formed and with given test data the test has been conducted.
 ```r
 exchangeSvmModel <- svm(svmExTrain,expectedOutput)
 beep("coin")